cnsoto/JavaScript-Notes/THIS keyword.md

 ```
 ----
 In the example above when we press the "button" it show us the "Cannot read ..." message because the "button" modifies the _THIS_ value.
-In the class's constructor lexical scope _THIS_ refers to the class an that's why it was able to find the "addName" method, but when the
+In the class's constructor lexical scope _THIS_ refers to the class and that's why it was able to find the "addName" method, but when the
 button is press _THIS_ value changes because the one "who call the function" was the button not the object instance of the class
 'NameGenerator'.
 And the button doesn't has the properties "name" and "counter".
 We can correct this error using the **BIND** function.

 ----
-Example 4.10
+Example 4.9
 ```
   class NameField{
     constructor(name){